Cycle of reflection “Big Data and Social Services”

-- Debate: “How can we improve Social Services today through the Big Data” (Activity carried out on October 29, 2019, See a summary of the conference here)
+- Debate: “How can we improve Social Services today through the Big Data” (Activity carried out on October 29, 2019.
+See a summary of the debate here)

 - Closing conference and final document presentation: “Limits and opportunities for the contribution of Big Data to the improvement of social services” (March 10, 6:00pm)

-The presentations will be in Spanish and Catalan.
-Free subscriptions. p>
+The speaker’s intervention will be in Spanish.
+Free registrations.